contao/docs-archive/en/hooks/parseFrontendTemplate.md

 parseFrontendTemplate
 ---------------------

-The parseFrontendTemplate hook is triggered when a front end template is parsed.
+The ```parseFrontendTemplate``` hook is triggered when a front end template is parsed.
 It passes the template content and the template name as arguments and expects the template content as return value.
 It is available from version 2.6.0.

+### Example ###

 ```php
 // config.php